3dgiordano/SARS-CoV-2-Variants/README.md

 A work in progress project created by @3dgiordano.
 They can access the source code and data in their GitHub project https://github.com/3dgiordano/SARS-CoV-2-Variants.

+#### Inspiration ideas
+If it inspires, it is worth not to miss the opportunity to cite the people and their work.

+_Charts_

+The visualization idea is inspired by the work of Emma B. Hodcroft [@hodcroftlab](https://github.com/emmahodcroft)

+`Emma B. Hodcroft.
+2021.
+"CoVariants: SARS-CoV-2 Mutations and Variants of Interest." https://covariants.org/`

+_Color scheme_

+The color palette was mainly based on the color palette used by the project [Our World in Data Grapher](https://github.com/owid/owid-grapher)

 #### Genomic data sources:

 ##### outbreak.info